byu-cpe/ecen520_student/bram_download/bram_download.md

 ## Top-Level Design

-Create a top-level design that instantiates both the FIFO and the ROM modules from the previous assignment.
+Create a top-level design named `bram_top.sv` that instantiates both the FIFO and the ROM modules from the previous assignment.
 Design your top-level design to operate as follows:
+* Create a parameter named `FILENAME` that indicates the .mem file to use for the initial contents of the ROM.
 * Instance your UART transmitter and receiver and connect them to the top-level UART ports
 * When the **left** button is pressed, the _entire_ ROM contents are sent over the UART transmitter one character at a time.
 Ignore any button presses that may occur until the entire ROM has been sent.
 You will need to implement flow control so that you don't send another character until the previous character has been sent.
 * When characters are received by the UART receiver, they are placed in the BRAM FIFO.
 * When the **right** button is pressed, your circuit should send each character received in the BRAM over the UART back to the host until the BRAM FIFO is empty.
 Ignore any button presses that may occur until the entire FIFO has been sent.
 Once you have sent the data from the FIFO the data is gone and any new data that you send to the FIFO will be sent over the UART on the next button pressing.
 * Use `LED16_B` for the TX busy signal, `LED17_R` for the RX busy signal, and `LED17_G` for the RX error signal.
+* Attach the FIFO empty signal to LED[0] and the FIFO full signal to LED[1].
+* Create a signal that indicates when the `bram_rom` module is busy sending data and attach this signal to LED[2].

-## Testbench
+### Testbench

-Create a top-level testbench that instantiates your design and simulates the behavior of the top-level design.
+Create a top-level testbench named `bram_top_tb.sv` that instantiates your design and simulates the behavior of the top-level design.
 * Instance your top-level design
 * Add your UART transmitter to the testbench and connect it to the RX input of your top-level design.
 You will send characters to your top-level design with your transmitter module
 * Add your UART receiver to the testbench and connect it to the TX output of your top-level design.
-You will use your receiver module to receive and check chacters from your top-level design.
+You will use your receiver module to receive and check characters from your top-level design.
 Print a message when a new character is received.
 * Perform the following functions in your testbench:
   * Initialize and reset your design
   * Have your testbench transmitter send the characters "Hello World" to your top-level design